Warning

 available as saltenvs.

-parameter now supports full_id
+The state_output parameter now supports full_id, changes_id and

-, these use the state ID as name in the
+terse_id.
+Just like mixed_id, these use the state ID as name in the

 highstate output.
 For more information on these output modes, see the docs for

-the Highstate Outputter
+the Highstate Outputter.

 Python 2 Windows API was design when Windows did not support Unicode.
 Windows now supports Unicode however to keep backwards compatibility Python 2 Windows API has not been changed.
 Python 3 Windows API supports Unicode.
 Salt Python 3 installer is the recommend choice for users who need characters other than Non-ASCII (7bit) characters.

-Execution module changes¶Significant changes have been made to the win_pkg
+pkg Execution module changes¶Significant changes have been made to the win_pkg

 execution module.
 Users should test this release against their existing package